 Tip #3 – Don’t Just “Set it and Forget it”

 One of the cautionary tales I alluded to previously was shared not long ago on social media (I saw it on TikTok).
-A woman had set up some electronic payments to be sent by her bank only to receive a past-due notice from one of the accounts when those payments were not made as scheduled.
-She came to find that the money for the missing payments had been deducted from her account anyway despite that the electronic transfers had not gone through.
+A woman had set up some electronic payments to be sent by her bank only to receive a past-due notice from one of the accounts when the payment was not made as scheduled.
+She came to find that the money for several missing payments had been deducted from her account anyway despite the electronic transfers having not gone through.
 In the end, this woman was able to cover the missed payments, but she still spent endless hours trying to get her funds returned to her without the 7-10 day wait that the bank’s customer service had initially quoted her.

 This even applies to recurring payments to ensure that an unexpected glitch hasn’t wiped out previously scheduled payment(s) or that the timing of a payment hasn’t gone awry because of a holiday or the due date falls on a weekend.
 It’s your responsibility to make sure you have the funds in place for payments as well as to make sure that those payments are made even if by a third-party service.